 Mobilisation: Violence backlash from movements as PEGIDA

-Opportunities:

-What are the upcoming opportunities?
-Elections at national levels?
-Revision of some directive?
-Migration forum?
+Opportunities

+- European Migration Forum: platform to exchange best practices and to promote recommendations in the field of migration

+- National elections: monitoring hate speech against migrants and ethnic/religious minorities and mapping of projects working on political participation/representation of TCN

+- Blue Card Directive review: opportunity to advance our recommendations on labour market integration and the application of the New Skills Agenda

+- Mid-review of the EU Action Plan on Integration of TCN: to ensure that anti-discrimination is imbibed in policies and practices related to access to justice, service and victims support are included in the assessment

+- Shadow Report launch: to promote our advocacy ask on migration and integration

 How will we respond to achieve the desired outcomes?
 Activities.
 Actions

+Communication: Continue to promote a positive narrative and the impact of migrants by reshuffling the Hidden Talents campaign

 Research: Finalise, launch and disseminate Shadow Report on Migration and national briefs (see research portfolio)

 Research: Media and grassroot monitoring of incidents of hate crime or violence against migrants

+Advocacy: Work on removing exemption nationality in equality directives

-Advocacy: Provide recommendations to MEPS related EP discussions, exchanges, reports and legislative proposals on migration and integration agenda
+Advocacy: Provide recommendations to MEPS related EP discussions, exchanges, reports and legislative proposals on migration and integration agenda, ensuring a harmonized approach between migration/integration and anti-discrimination policies

-Advocacy: Provide recommendations to EC officials related EC’s exchanges, consultations, reports, communications and possible infringement procedures on migration and integration
+Advocacy: Provide recommendations to EC officials related EC’s exchanges, consultations, reports, communications and possible infringement procedures on migration and integration (labour market, education, access to justice and services, citizenship

 Advocacy: Participation at European Fora debating migration and integration (and its intersectionality) such as the European Migration Forum, Fundamental Rights Agency, EASO, Frontex